untillpro/scm4j/scm4j-releaser/docs/minor-release-status.md

 # EXTENDED STATUS

 Extended status calculation is introduced as a way to avoid multiple visits of subcomponents repositories.
 Every subcomponent repository is visitied only once, each visit fetches all info needed for all calculations.
+Extended status is represented by `ExtendedStatusTreeNode`:

   - `Coords`
   - `Status`: denotes next action which should be undertaken to finish build: {FORK, LOCK (dependencies), BUILD_MDEPS, ACTUALIZE_PATCHES, BUILD, DONE}